 While I did develop the recipe, I cannot take full credit for these Pumpkin Pie Filled Cupcakes.
 I work with a wonderful bunch of people who are always open to being my recipe testers, and frequently, I ask for requests and suggestions.
 It’s hard to run out of inspiration when you have 15 people with food on their minds to direct you.
 So really, you have Brian to thank for these cupcakes.
 He did all the thinking, I just did the physical labor.

 - 2 tablespoons coconut oil

 - Vanilla Spice Cupcakes

-- 1 and 1/4 cups whole wheat pastry flour
+- 1 and 1/4 cups whole wheat pastry or all purpose flour

 - 1 teaspoon ground cinnamon